 Warning, this will upset some people

-I denied my experience for over 50 years, and even then, it has taken me well over a decade to penetrate my walls that I installed around myself.
+I have successfully denied my experience my whole life, and even then, it has taken me well over a decade to penetrate my walls that I installed around myself.

 My physical and sexual abuse was consistently along similar lines, as a cruel punishment, occurring about 8 – 9 times, starting when I was about 18 months old.